NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Horned Dragon (Ancient, Spellcaster).md

     desc: "`pf2:2`  **Requirements** The dragon doesn't have a creature impaled on their horn\n* * *\n\n**Effect** The dragon attempts to gore a foe.
 They Stride, then attempt a horn Strike.
 On a hit, the target becomes impaled on the dragon's horn.
 The creature is [[Conditions/Grabbed|Grabbed]] while on the horn (and can attempt to [[Actions/Escape|Escape]] as normal).
 The dragon doesn't need to use additional actions to keep the impaled creature grabbed.
 If the dragon moves, they bring the grabbed creature along with them."

   - name: "Poison Breath"
-    desc: "`pf2:2` (poison,primal) The dragon breathes a toxic cloud that deals 18d6 poison damage in a @Template[cone|distance:60] (DC 37 Fortitude check save).\n\nThey can't use Poison Breath again for 1d4 rounds."
+    desc: "`pf2:2` (poison,primal) The dragon breathes a toxic cloud that deals 18d6 poison damage in a 60-foot cone (DC 37 Fortitude check save).\n\nThey can't use Poison Breath again for 1d4 rounds."

   - name: "Trackless Journey"
     desc: "  The horned dragon always gains the benefits of Cover Tracks in natural surroundings, even while moving at full speed."